 Several of these ethnic groups have their own language and culture.

 2% Traditional Beliefs

-The largest spoken language in Eritrea is Trigrinya is, a semitic language, spoken by the Tringrinya people.
+The largest spoken language in Eritrea is Tigrinya, a semitic language, spoken by the Tigrinyan people.
 The second most common language is Tigré spoken by the Tigre people.
 Cushitic languages are also spoken by other minority groups.

-Located on the Horn of Africa and along the coast of the Rea Sea with 600 miles of coast land.
-Eritrea’s coastline stretches from Cape Kasar to the Straight of Mandeb, separating the Red Sea from the Gulf of Aden.
+Located on the Horn of Africa and along the coast of the Rea Sea with 600 miles of coastline, which stretches from Cape Kasar to the Straight of Mandeb, separating the Red Sea from the Gulf of Aden.

-An Eritrean saying states making a good cup of coffee requires both patience and skill.
+A popular Eritrean saying is: “Making a good cup of coffee requires both patience and skill.”

 Eritrea has a long history of invaders, rulers, colonization, and occupiers.
-In wasn’t until recent history that Eritrea has gained fully recognized independence.
-Invaded by Arabs in antiquity, to Italian colonization 1809, to British take over in World War 2, then voted by the UN to be given to Ethiopia in 1952, then fighting for its independence.
-Eritrea celebrated independence on May 24, 1991 the day the Eritrean forces took over the capital city.
-This was followed by a vicious war with Ethiopia ended in 2018.
+It wasn’t until recent history that Eritrea has gained fully recognized independence.
+Originally invaded by Arabs, then colonized by Italy in 1809, taken over by the British in World War II, voted by the UN to be given to Ethiopia in 1952, Eritrea then fought for its independence which it celebrated on May 24, 1991 the day the Eritrean forces took over the capital city.
+They remained in a vicious war with Ethiopia which finally ended in 2018.